 While shorter haircuts can be tremendously easy to style, medium haircuts provide freedom and flexibility with which short hair just can’t compete.
-Paving the way for quiffs, pompadours and textured crops, medium-length men’s haircuts open up a Pandora’s Box of possibilities.
+Paving the way for quiffs, pompadour, and textured crops, medium-length men’s haircuts open up a Pandora’s Box of possibilities.

-Medium-length hair is typically defined as a style that’s 5 to 10 centimetres long (2 to 4 inches).
+Medium-length hair is typically defined as a style that’s 5 to 10 centimeters long (2 to 4 inches).
 Of course, these are guidelines only, and your barber can help you create the perfect cut for your specific hair properties.

 While all-over medium-length hair can look youthful and handsome, an equally popular approach is to have a shorter back and sides while keeping the length on top.